LostArtefacts/TRX/docs/06-lua/1-examples/README.md

 ### Adjusting enemy HP

 This example sets all bats to start with 20 hitpoints, and all wolves to start with 30 hitpoints.
 Simply adjust the lookup table to fit your needs.
+Refer to [this section](../../14-ENEMY_DEFAULTS.md) as a reference for original values.

 ```lua
 -- Lookup table mapping object IDs to HP